 C: Size.
 Size.
 Size.
 The number one request I get on job cards and when I join in a consultation is to make the ring as delicate, fine.
 Low as possible.
 No problem.
 I've a myriad of ways to do this for you without ever compromising on the structure of the ring.
 If I design you a ring, that bad boy will last you a life time.

 Problem is, the vintage style is all about detail. .
 For detail to look amazing it needs some breathing space.
 Love that intricate little scroll work on the side of your ring?
 Great!
-But I'd need to raise your centre stone ever so slightly above minimum height. .
+But I'd need to raise your center stone ever so slightly above minimum height. .
 Enjoy the fine finish that mill grain gives you?
 Love it!
 But your ring will be slightly bigger than that sweet super fine halo ring in our display case.
 (Link to Leila)

 I see a lot of requests for custom vintage designs that feature overly fine detail.
 They’ll do as high day and holiday rings.
-How do you insure these fine designs are durable for everyday wear (as engagement rings)?
+How do you ensure these fine designs are durable for everyday wear (as engagement rings)?

 C: This is linked quite strongly to the answer above.
 Let me get a little technical here. we've a set of checks, minimum thickness.
-Guidelines that we use to insure the durability of our designs.
+Guidelines that we use to ensure the durability of our designs.
 I won’t bore you with a chart of numbers.
 Know it does exist. .
 Here your metal choice comes into play. we've waxed lyrical (Pd blog link) about the benefits and superiority of Platinum and Palladium over any other white metal.
 The metal is simply stronger so when I draw a ring to be made in Platinum or Palladium my minimum thickness is simply lower than with any other metal. .
-I'd like to give Rose gold an honourable mention here as well. it's has a tenaciousness not shared by the other gold alloys and I'm happy to drop my minimums for it as well when it comes to detail.
+I'd like to give Rose gold an honorable mention here as well. it's has a tenaciousness not shared by the other gold alloys and I'm happy to drop my minimums for it as well when it comes to detail.
 Not as much as Palladium or Platinum.
 It holds its own.

 We also have a couple of tricks up our sleeves.
 Easy example, let’s say you want a ring with super fine filigree detail (little wires bent into shapes).
 Instead of doing a pure round wire I'll make the cross-section egg shaped, with the thicker part to the inside of the ring.
 This places my structural integrity out of sight and makes the detail look way finer than it actually is.

 M: This is always a relationship of compromise between the client, the designers the manufacturing process and the manufacturing team and the setters.
 The clients almost always want the detail as fine as possible.
 It looks gorgeous.
 The printing machine has certain tolerances, casting needs a certain metal thickness for the molten metal to flow to all points, the manufacturers need a bit of excess metal to refine the piece to a brilliant polish.
-The setters need more metal to insure that the structural integrity of the setting holding the gems in place is properly secure.
+The setters need more metal to ensure that the structural integrity of the setting holding the gems in place is properly secure.
 Between the clients’.
 Compromise of being mindful of the manufacturing requirements and the manufacturing team stretching the limits of what's possible whilst maintaining a good product quality, there we find the best middle ground.

 *Even a rather plain setting, like the one below, just looks more vintage when set with a cushion cut diamond…